simple-orm/core/README.md

 #### save()

 This will save the model to the data store with the data adapter.
+This will resolve to `true` if successful or be rejected with the error.

 ```javascript
 var user = yield dataLayer.user.find({